ngehlert/developapa/content/blog/angular-singleton-service/index.md

 tags: ["Angular"]
 duration: Snack
 ---
-Coming from an AngularJS background services always felt as being singletons - even if this is not true for Angular.
+I started out with AngularJS where services always were singletons - this stuck with me for Angular even if this is not true there anymore.
 I quickly discovered the `providedIn: 'root'` flag and started using this one on every service.
 But even if it is mentioned as the first solution to make a service a singleton on top of the
-[Angular documentation](https://angular.io/guide/singleton-services#providing-a-singleton-service) this is actually is **not true**.
+[Angular documentation](https://angular.io/guide/singleton-services#providing-a-singleton-service) this is actually is **not true**!
 This only works if your application is not using lazy loaded modules/routes.

 - [What is a singleton](#what-is-a-singleton)